ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Property Analysis

 \textbf{All models suffer mostly from complex factors like occlusion.} For CLIP models, there are three factors with dissimilar performance between ConvNeXt and ViT: multiple objects, style, and darker.
 For the first two, the ConvNeXt has a higher error ratio, while for the latter, it has an advantage over ViT.
 For supervised models, the performance only diverges for style and person blocking.
 Except for these factors, models largely have similar error ratios.
 The six factors for which all the models have a high error ratio are smaller, object blocking, person blocking, shape, subcategory, and texture.
 High error ratio factors usually involve complex visual scenarios, which helps to explain why models often make mistakes in these situations.
-For instance, in occlusion, the model often misclassifies due to focusing on the visible, obscuring object.
+For example, in cases of occlusion, the model often misclassifies due to focusing on the visible, obscuring object.

-\textbf{Texture is the most challenging factor for all models.} Interestingly, all models in our analysis make the largest error ratio on the texture factor.
+\textbf{Texture is the most challenging factor for all models.} Interestingly, all models in our analysis have the largest error ratio on the texture factor.
 It refers to images where the texture of the object differs from its standard appearance.
 This suggests that models of the current generation largely suffer because of texture bias.
-A more detailed analysis of shape / texture bias is provided in the next Section~\ref{section:shape_texture}.